 - Describe your previous experiences with HPC in as much detail as possible.
-Assessors expect to see: - o a summary of your previous HPC experience - o systems and facilities used - experience with other resourcing/allocation schemes, e.g. facility Start-up or Partner schemes - demonstrate expertise and capability - o details of application codes, algorithms and workflows - Ensure your Proposal and Computational Details sections are written in Anonymous Third-Person style - These will be uploaded together (as single pdf file) - Align your resource request with the scope of work and your HPC Experience. - An application with very large requests, for example 10,000 kSU/year, should clearly demonstrate sustained, expert utilisation of HPC at scale. - All applicants including Early Career Researcher must cite evidence of independent research funding - The minimum compute allocation available from the NCMAS is based on the facility/ies requested
+Assessors expect to see: - o a summary of your previous HPC experience - o systems and facilities used - experience with other resourcing/allocation schemes, e.g. facility Start-up or Partner schemes - demonstrate expertise and capability - o details of application codes, algorithms and workflows - Ensure your Proposal and Computational Details sections are written in Anonymous Third-Person style - These will be uploaded together (as single pdf file) - Align your resource request with the scope of work and your HPC Experience. - An application with very large requests (greater than 10,000 kSU/year), should clearly demonstrate sustained, expert utilisation of HPC at scale. - All applicants including Early Career Researcher must cite evidence of independent research funding - The minimum compute allocation available from the NCMAS is based on the facility/ies requested

-Facility-System Minimum Allocation (kSU/year) Equivalent Core Hours
+Facility-System Minimum Allocation (kSU/year) Equivalent Core Hours NCI: Gadi 1000 500,000 Pawsey: Setonix CPU 1000 (combined) 1,000,000 (combined) Pawsey: Setonix GPU 1000 (combined) 1,000,000 (combined)

-NCI: Gadi 500 250,000

-Pawsey: Setonix 1st Request 250 250,000

-Pawsey: Setonix 2 nd Request 1000 (pro rata) 1,000,000 (pro rata)

-MASSIVE 50 50,000

-- o If you require less than these minimums for your project, consider making an application to facility start-up or partner schemes. - See the section HPC Resourcing Alternatives for more information. - Partner schemes generally have more flexibility to provide smaller allocations and have less onerous proposal requirements than NCMAS. - A partner scheme allocation is an ideal vehicle for gaining experience and growing a project to a level where it can be competitive in the NCMAS.
+- If you require less than these minimums for your project, consider making an application to facility start-up or partner schemes. - See the section HPC Resourcing Alternatives for more information. - Partner schemes generally have more flexibility to provide smaller allocations and have less onerous proposal requirements than NCMAS. - A partner scheme allocation is an ideal vehicle for gaining experience and growing a project to a level where it can be competitive in the NCMAS.